CelloCorgi/SIGCSE2021-IterativeAndRecursive/README.md

 * `qualtrics`: Contains a pdf of the survey used in our experiment along with a qualtrics-formatted project file
 * `stimuli`: Contains text versions of the stimuli.
 We note that variable names and formatting were modified between these stimuli and the final qualtrics version shown to participants (see Qualtrics folder)
 * `data`: contains annonymized data analyzed for the paper
+* `recruitment.txt`: contains a template for the email sent to participants